ericfabrizi/Animated-Colour-Gradient/README.md

 The placeholder heading is the title of a short story by Philip K. Dick as I thought it would fit the style of the page

-The page features the font 'format 1452' by Frank Adebiaye with contributions by Anton Moglia via the [Velvetyne Font Foundry](https://velvetyne.fr)
+The page features the font 'format 1452' by Frank Adebiaye with contributions by Anton Moglia

+You can find that font and others at the [Velvetyne](https://velvetyne.fr)!
+An open source type foundry